SCYou27/Projects_ASCON/project_U-Os/0003_training/Resample_HDF5/README.md

 	`./script_all.sh`

 2. Tasks in `script_all.sh`:
-	(a) Downsample the raw traces and store the downsampled traces in 8 HDF5 files.
+	(a) Downsample the raw traces and store the downsampled traces in 8 HDF5 files, each contains 8000 traces.
 		`python3 downsampling.py 0 8`

 	(b) Remove the pyc files.